jasonberrytn/configure-active-directory/README.md

 <img src="https://i.imgur.com/pqp7C8d.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 To start go to portal.azure.com and create a profile or login.
-Create a subscription name-->Create a resource group-->Create two virtual machines>Create a domain controller using Windows Server and a client PC using Windows 10 Pro
+Create a subscription name-->Create a resource group-->Create two virtual machines-->Create a domain controller using Windows Server and a client PC using Windows 10 Pro
 </p>
 <br />